 The mention of one-hundred sixty thousand watts, holy cow, that’s huge! actually breaks down this way: Every doubling of power is represented as 3 dB, but it takes 10 dB difference to make something sound (to most humans) “twice as loud” or “twice as quiet”.

-So 160,000 watts only sounds about twice as loud as 20,000 watts (that’s about 9dB difference, which is almost 10dB difference, which “sounds twice as loud”).
+So 160,000 watts sounds only about twice as loud as 20,000 watts (that’s about 9dB difference, which is almost 10dB difference, which “sounds twice as loud”).

-20,000 watts only sounds about twice as loud as 2,500 watts.
+20,000 watts sounds only about twice as loud as 2,500 watts.

-2,500 watts only sounds about twice as loud as 312 watts.
+2,500 watts sounds only about twice as loud as 312 watts.